Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric projective curves

 \end{prop}

-\begin{proof} In the Archimedean case, the expression for the concave function $\psi$ follows from that for $\P^{r}_{K}$ (Example \ref{exm:37}\eqref{item:108}) and Proposition \ref{prop:58}.
+\begin{proof} In the Archimedean case, the expression for the concave function $\psiabs$ follows from that for $\P^{r}_{K}$ (Example \ref{exm:37}\eqref{item:108}) and Proposition \ref{prop:58}.
 The non-Archimedean case follows from Example \ref{exm:35}. \end{proof}

 Let $Y\subset \P^{r}$ be the closure of the image of the map $\varphi_{H,p}$.
-In this situation, the roof function seems difficult to calculate.
+In the Archimedean case, the roof function seems difficult to calculate.
 Hence it is difficult to use it directly to compute the toric local height (see Example \ref{exm:16}).
 A more promising approach is to apply the formula of Corollary \ref{cor:21}.
-Writing $\psi =\psi _{\ov L,s}$ this formula reads
+Writing $\psiabs =\psiabs _{\ov L,s}$ this formula reads

 To make this formula more explicit in the Archimedean case, we choose a basis of $N$, hence coordinate systems in $N_{\R}$ and $M_{\R}$ and we write